6 Activities I Use To Build Connections With Students At The Beginning Of The Year

 6. Building Cubbies

 After the Roomination exercise, students built and painted their own cubbies.
 I provided the wood pieces and specifications, but the students built them needing to assist one another to do so.
-They individualized their cubbies through painting them as they desired.
+They individualized their cubbies by painting them as they desired.